-You don’t have to be a wiz designer to make appealing infographics that can help with building backlinks.
+Fortunately, you don’t have to be a wiz designer to make appealing infographics that can help with building backlinks.
 In fact, there are several handy resources available to make your work much easier.
 We recommend the following tools:

-Venngage: A very intuitive tool similar to Canva, Venngage allows you to choose from a 100+ infographic template library and the rest is child’s play.
+Venngage: A very intuitive tool similar to Canva, Venngage allows you to choose from a 100+ infographic template library; the rest is child’s play.

 Piktochart: This tool allows you to start from a template or create an infographic from scratch.
 Piktograph has a powerful chart and mapping elements to help illustrate even the most complex concepts.

-There was this little faction of marketers for awhile who seemed to believe that using a service with templates was somehow cheating.
+There was this little faction of marketers for a while who seemed to believe that using a service with templates was somehow cheating.
 That just isn’t true, and you can make much higher quality work, faster, with these tools.

-Static infographics are great.
-But even better are those that the viewer can interact with, as they draw more attention, more engagement, and provide a great experience – making them more likely to be shared.
-You would be amazed at what you can create when you opt for interactive visualizations.
+Static infographics are great, but those that the viewer can interact with perform far better, as they draw more attention, more engagement, and provide a great experience – making them more likely to be shared.
+You will be amazed at what you can create when you opt for interactive visualisations.

-The Huffington Post created one in 2013 that is still used today, which treks the number of gun deaths in the 90 days following Sandy Hook.
+For example, The Huffington Post created one in 2013 that is still used today, tracking the number of gun deaths in the 90 days following Sandy Hook.
 Whatever the topic, keeping viewers engaged with interactivity is far better than losing them to dry material.

 Put It Behind a Subscriber Wall

-Now that we have covered the backlink building portion, let’s do a quick rundown of how to best create an infographic that will generate a backlink:
+Now that we have covered the backlink-building portion, let’s do a quick rundown of how to best create an infographic that will generate a backlink: